By Chuck Woodbury

 The fact is, if you are the type of person who loves to travel, who gets restless in one place, who doesn’t need a lot of “stuff,” then you may find that the life of a full-time RVer is incredibly stimulating (and ultimately addictive).

-I can envision millions and millions of happy, wandering nomads, exploring the nooks and crannies of wherever a road leads.
+I can envision millions and millions of happy, wandering nomads exploring the nooks and crannies of wherever a road leads.
 And what do they give up for this life of freedom and exhilaration?
 Not much.
-In their rolling houses, they have cellular phones, computers with Internet access, televisions, DVD players, and all the amenities of any home — bedroom, bathroom with shower, heater, coffee maker, refrigerator and, yes, even a kitchen sink.
+In their rolling houses, they have cell phones, computers with Internet access, televisions, DVD players, and all the amenities of any home — bedroom, bathroom with shower, heater, coffee maker, refrigerator and, yes, even a kitchen sink.

 Anyone who is possessed with wanderlust who travels by RV even once is in serious danger of catching a bug — the travel bug.
 It gnaws at you.
 It won’t go away.
 It makes you question why you continue to live in the same place and do the same things over and over.
 You start to feel like you’re rotting.
 You need to “air out” — to get away — to see something new — to have adventures.
 Life is short.
 You begin to fear that day by day, week by week, you are letting your life slip away.

 Those of us possessed by the travel bug look at a map and go crazy.
 We see names of towns and rivers and lakes, and we see thin, twisty blue lines that are roads.
 We want to get on one of those “blue highways” to see where it goes.
-We want to drop into a roadside cafe to order ham and eggs from a gum-chewing waitress who calls us “Hon.”
-We want to gab with the toothless cowboy on the stool next to us at the counter.
-“Been here long, pard?”

 Will there be more people on the road full-time in RVs next year than today?
 I think so.
-Maybe one of them will be you.

 photo: punk toad on flickr.com